mlanser/f451-comms/README.rst

 Quickstart
 ----------

-The most common use case for the *f451 Communications* module is to use it in some application that needs to communicate (auto-)generated messages via one or more channels.
-The module assumes that you provide all necessary keys and secrets required to verify your credentials for services associated with the channels that you want to use.
+A common use case for the *f451 Communications* module is in applications that send (usually programmatically generated) messages via one or more channels.
+The module assumes that you provide all necessary keys and secrets required to verify your credentials with the services linked to the channels that you want to use.

 It is recommended that you store these keys and secrets in a separate file (e.g. ``secrets.ini``).
 However, it is also possible to submit them -- for example during testing -- in the form of a so-called ``dict`` structure.
 Please review the section "`Configuration files`_" for more information.